DCFApixels/KeyTea/README.md

 **This application guarantees that passwords are not stored or transmitted to third parties in the following ways:**<br>
 + The app can function without an internet connection;
 + It does not use third-party frameworks or libraries, except for the browser and the [js-sha3](https://github.com/emn178/js-sha3) script for calculations;
 + It is an open-source project and the source code is available for review.
-You can independently verify that everything is clean.
+Users can independently verify that everything is clean.

 **Advantages:**<br>
 + It is enough to remember just one master password, but a unique one is generated for each site;